-Small class size, dedicated tutor time and a genuine concern for the individual will are key features of the Malvern experience.
-In addition to ensuring a programme of academic excellence, we will place an emphasis on the personal, all-round development of pupils; to this end we will offer a wide range of co-curricular activities encompassing sport, art, theatre, music and IT and a House system which will give pupil a particular identity in the school whilst also providing opportunities for a variety of House competitions (inter-house sporting competitions, debating and singing competitions, academic House points and such like).
+Small class size, dedicated tutor time and a genuine concern for the individual are key features of the Malvern experience.
+In addition to ensuring a programme of academic excellence, we place an emphasis on the personal, all-round development of pupils; to this end we offer a wide range of co-curricular activities encompassing sport, art, theatre, music and IT and a House system which gives each pupil a particular identity in the school whilst also providing opportunities for a variety of House competitions (inter-house sporting competitions, debating and singing competitions and such like).

 Malvern College (UK) pioneered Nuffield Science, an approach that promotes the study of science through experimentation and discovery.
 Our approach across the learning and teaching of STEM is focused around practical work, inspiring a spirit of inquiry, critical thinking and problem solving.
 This emphasises the relevance of work to environmental, social, technical and economic issues and to children’s lives.

-Malvern College Hong Kong will also take every opportunity to promote the profile of STEM subjects at our school through co-curricular activities, competitions, masterclasses, and enrichment activities.
+Malvern College Hong Kong takes every opportunity to promote the profile of STEM subjects at our school through co-curricular activities, competitions, masterclasses, and enrichment activities.
 In addition to the numerous science clubs, the annual Science Fair, the various science competitions and tournaments that our pupils will join, our programme will also include Science Camps and Excursions; visiting a Scientist Lecture Series; a Science Community Outreach Programme; and a Scientist-in-Residence Programme.

-Additional language support will be provided as needed to our pupils whose native language is not English, until they are fully settled into the school.
+Additional language support are provided as needed to our pupils whose native language is not English, until they are fully settled into the school.
 We will organise onboarding and summer remedial classes prior to the school starting to help pupils boost their English level and prepare for the new learning environment.

-Through inheriting the finest traditions from the UK and absorbing the latest educational thinking from the IB network and around the world, we will ensure we are truly global in our educational approach.
+Through inheriting the finest traditions from the UK and absorbing the latest educational thinking from the IB network and around the world, we ensure we are truly global in our educational approach.

-The Malvern College family of schools will provide opportunities to nurture global perspectives through participation in residential programmes in Malvern College in the UK and in our sister schools in China.
+The Malvern College family of schools provide opportunities to nurture global perspectives through participation in residential programmes in Malvern College in the UK and in our sister schools in China.
 These residential trips will provide the opportunity to experience boarding house life.

 Malvern College Hong Kong pupils will have the opportunity to study at The Downs Malvern from Year 7 and Malvern College UK from Year 9 (subject to fulfilling relevant entry requirements)